Timothy M. Brennan and Robert Ladd

-Brennan and Ladd each retired from law enforcement in 2014 and currently reside in Orange County, CA. They are still actively involved in providing gang training to schools, businesses, federal and local police and prosecutors across the country, U.S. military personnel, and police departments in countries in Europe.
-They have provided gang-related intelligence and evidence for prosecution for law enforcement and prosecutorial agencies across the country.
-As gang investigators, they travel extensively throughout California, Texas, Nevada, Illinois, Oklahoma, Louisiana, Washington, Arizona, and Iowa on gang-related investigations.
+Brennan and Ladd each retired from law enforcement in 2014 and resided in Orange County.
+They remained involved in providing gang training to schools, businesses, federal and local police and prosecutors across the country, U.S. military personnel, and police departments in countries in Europe.
+They provided gang-related intelligence and evidence for prosecution for law enforcement and prosecutorial agencies across the country.
+As gang investigators, they traveled extensively throughout California, Texas, Nevada, Illinois, Oklahoma, Louisiana, Washington, Arizona, and Iowa on gang-related investigations.